Becoming a Dealer Member

 All membership applications undergo an extensive review with respect to financial & operations compliance, business conduct compliance, trading conduct compliance and registration requirements.
 Applicants will not be admitted to membership until they can demonstrate that they can meet these requirements.

 Generally, the time for review of a membership application is approximately six months.
 However, applications for firms with complex or novel business models can take much longer.
-Also, the completeness of the firm’s membership application and their responsiveness to information requests from CIRO staff will impact the time it will take to process the application.
-As such, it is important that applicants are prepared to provide timely and fulsome responses to follow-up requests from CIRO staff.
+The completeness of the applicant’s initial and subsequent submissions to CIRO and the timeliness of their responses to information requests, will also significantly impact the time it will take to process the application.

 In accordance with CIRO’s Internal Fee Model Guidelines and CIRO By-law No. 1, paragraph 3.5(4), if CIRO’s review or consideration of an application requires excessive attention, time and resources, CIRO’s Board of Directors may require the applicant to reimburse CIRO for its costs and expenses attributable to the review of the application.